 Enter your mobile phone number and select “Continue.”

 You should receive a text message with a six-digit code you’ll need to enter.
 After you enter the correct confirmation code, you’ll be able to e-sign your authorization forms.
 Check the box shown below to give QuickBooks Payroll permission to provide payroll services on your business’ behalf.
 Then, select “Done.”

 Congratulations!
 Your payroll account is now ready to e-file and e-pay your payroll tax payments.

 How to Edit/View Payroll Taxes & Forms

 Now that you know how to set up payroll tax payments, there may be times when you need to make changes to your tax setup or you may just want to look at tax forms that you have previously filed.
-Click on the Gear icon from the home page and select Payroll Tax Settings as we did in the previous step.
+Click on the Gear icon in the upper right-hand corner of the homepage and select “Payroll Tax Settings.”

 Now that you know how easy it is to set up and make your payroll tax payments using QuickBooks Payroll, you’re ready to run your first payroll!
-If you haven’t set up your employees then head over to our QuickBooks payroll guide for step by step instructions.
+If you haven’t set up your employees, then head over to our QuickBooks payroll guide for step by step instructions.

 If you haven’t yet started a QuickBooks Payroll account, you can sign up for a free 30-day trial.
 You can start paying employees using direct deposit shortly after.
 And the system will withhold, file, and pay all payroll taxes accordingly.